Psychology Teacher: Job Description & Requirements

 A career as a psychology teacher generally requires a Ph.D. to gain employment as a university-level educator.
 Read further to learn about the necessary skills, salary expectation and employment outlook of this profession.

-Psychology teachers write lesson plans and coursework, present material to students in person or online and evaluate student work.
-Psychology teachers who are university psychology teachers are also responsible for research and publication of their work, mentoring and supervision of teaching assistants and departmental or committee work as needed.
-Psychology teachers may be full or assistant professors and generally work during the academic calendar year.
-The American Association of University Professors reports in its 2008-2009 Report on the Economic Status of the Profession that the ratio of male to female professors with Ph.D.'s decreased from 7:1 to under 4:1 over the past two decades, www.aaup.org.
+Psychology teachers write lesson plans and coursework, present material to students in person or online, and evaluate student work.
+Psychology teachers at the university level are also responsible for research and the publication of their work, mentoring and supervising teaching assistants, and departmental or committee work as needed.
+Psychology teachers may be assistant or full-time professors and generally work during the academic calendar year.

 Career and Economic Outlook